SEATTLE HOUSING MARKET FORECAST

 Seattle Real Estate GRAPHS AND Data

-Seattle’s housing inventory now sits at 1.8 months, up slightly from February’s 1.7 months, but still deep in seller’s market territory.
-If no additional homes were listed, Seattle would run out of homes to sell in about 54 days — still extremely tight for a major metro market.
+Seattle’s housing inventory now sits at 1.8 months, up slightly from February’s 1.7 months — but still deep in seller’s market territory.
+Translation?
+If no new listings came online, Seattle would run out of homes to sell in just 54 days.
+For a major metro, that’s extremely tight.

 Why Does Low Inventory Matter?